Rub some butter around the inside of a large baking tray or insert a baking liner.

 Put the butter and sugar into a mixing bowl and beat together until light and fluffy.

 Separate the eggs, add the yolks to the mixing bowl and save the whites for later.

-Add the grated lemon rind and 1 tablespoon of lemon juice and beat everything together well.
+Finely grate the lemon rind into the bowl, add the lemon juice and beat everything together well.

-Sieve the prepared flour to the bowl and stir again.
+Sieve the flour blend into the bowl and mix well.

 Cover and chill the dough for 10 minutes.

-Press a 5cm/2” cookie cutter or cup through the dough to make circles then gently lift them onto the prepared baking tray.
+Press a 7cm/2¾ round biscuit cutter or cup through the dough to make circles then gently lift them onto the prepared baking tray.

 Brush the biscuits with the reserved egg white.